Group of boys bathing on the banks of the Seine, bridge and factories in background.

 Lee, Ellen W. “Georges Seurat, Study for “Bathers at Asnières,” 1883,” catalogue entry.
 French Paintings and Pastels, 1600–1945: The Collections of The Nelson-Atkins Museum of Art, edited by Aimee Marcereau DeGalan, Nelson-Atkins Museum of Art, 2023. doi: 10.37764/78973.5.724.5407.

 This small waterside scene carries an impact totally at odds with its modest size.
 Within its six-by-ten-inch surface is evidence of the issues and methods pursued by the young Georges Seurat at the debut of his career.
-The Nelson-Atkins sketch is one of thirteen oil panels and ten Conté crayon drawings made in preparation for the artist’s first major work, Bathers at Asnières (Fig. 1), a monumental canvas that he hoped to exhibit at the 1884 SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards. in Paris.
+The Nelson-Atkins sketch is one of thirteen oil panels and ten Conté crayon drawings made in preparation for the artist’s first major work, Bathers at Asnières (Fig. 1), a monumental canvas that he hoped to exhibit at the 1884 SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward. in Paris.
 It reflects the artist’s background and points to the remarkable and enigmatic path that lay ahead.

 Fig. 1.
 Georges Seurat, Bathers at Asnières, 1883–1884, oil on canvas, 79 x 118 in.
 (201 x 300 cm), National Gallery, London, NG3908